Wojciech Kossak: Life

-Wojciech Horacy Kossak was born in Paris on New Year's Eve of 1856 just before midnight, while his twin brother, Tadeusz Kossak, just after, on 1 January 1857.
+Wojciech Horacy Kossak was born in Paris on New Year's Eve of 1856 just before midnight, while his twin brother Tadeusz Kossak was born just after on 1 January 1857.
 The family eventually left France.
 His middle name was in honour of his godfather, French painter Horace Vernet.
 Kossak began his education upon his family's return to Poland.
 He attended the Three Crosses Square Gymnasium in Warsaw and later the Gimnazjum św.
 Anny in Kraków.
 He simultaneously studied painting with his father Juliusz.

 Between 1871 and 1873, Wojciech studied at the Kraków School of Drawing and Painting (later School of Fine Arts) - under Władysław Łuszczkiewicz, followed by a stint until 1875 at the Munich Academy of Fine Arts, with professors Alexander Strähuber and Alexander Wagner.